 1. About us

 Slaughter and May is an international law firm.
 We are committed to safeguarding the privacy of the personal information that is provided to us or collected by us during the course of our business as well as the personal information we receive from visitors to our Slaughter and May website and any associated websites under our control (together our “Websites”).
-Slaughter and May is the data controller of any personal information provided to us when we agree to provide services to you as described below in section 2.
+Slaughter and May is the data controller of any personal information collected by or provided to us in the circumstances described below in section 2.

 This Privacy notice explains how we may collect and use any personal information that we obtain about you and your rights in relation to that information.
 In line with our aim to have a consistent approach to protecting personal data, this is a global policy that we follow in each of our offices.
-It is based on European Union data protection principles that are set out in the General Data Protection Regulation.
+It is based on data protection principles that are set out in the UK and relevant European Union data protection laws.
 Where we have offices in jurisdictions with significantly different data protection laws it may be that the rights and obligations set out in this Privacy notice do not apply.
-If you have any questions about how this Privacy notice applies to you or want to make a complaint to us about how we handle your personal information, please contact the firm’s Privacy Partner (details are set out in section 8 below).
+If you have any questions about how this Privacy notice applies to you or want to make a complaint to us about how we handle your personal information, please contact the firm’s Privacy Partner or your contact at our international offices (details are set out in section 8 below).

 We may provide you with additional privacy notices where we believe that it is appropriate to do so.
 Those additional notices supplement and should be read together with this Privacy notice.